Sponsors and Partners

 - Students will earn awards and recognition for their work and growth.

-- Students and teachers will receive lunch on competition days at Drexel and will learn about the Drexel campus.
+- Students and teachers will receive lunch on competition days and will learn about Penn State.

-- Teachers will gain FREE access (annual subscription is $25) to the "Problems of the Week" created by the Math Forum at Drexel for team preparation and classroom use.
+- Teachers will gain FREE access (annual subscription is $25) to the "Problems of the Week" created by the Math Forum for team preparation and classroom use.

 - Teachers will be part of a professional learning community of peers that shares examples of promising practices that address the Common Core.